mathesar-foundation/mathesar-wiki/meeting-notes.md

 These are the Mathesar core team's meeting notes.

 In addition to meetings, we do daily standups asynchronously on Matrix on [`#standup:matrix.mathesar.org`](https://matrix.to/#/#standup:matrix.mathesar.org).
-Those are not recorded here, but the channel is public so feel free to join!
+Those are not recorded here, but the channel is public so feel free to join.

 - [November 2021](/meeting-notes/2021-11)
 - [October 2021](/meeting-notes/october-2021)